Somatotypes

 Are somatotypes scientifically valid?

-The original somatotype theory—which linked body type to personality—has been widely rejected by modern science.
-However, the general observation that people tend toward different builds (lean, muscular, or round) has some basis in genetics and metabolism.
+The original personality-link theory has been rejected by modern science.
+However, the observation that people tend toward different body builds (lean, muscular, or rounded) has basis in genetics and metabolism.
 Modern sports science uses modified somatotype measurements for athletic analysis.
+The general categories are valid; the personality predictions are not.

 Can my somatotype change?

-Your fundamental somatotype tendency is largely genetic, but your appearance can shift significantly through diet and exercise.
-An endomorph can become very lean with dedicated training, and an ectomorph can build substantial muscle.
-However, their baseline tendencies remain, affecting how easily they gain or lose weight and muscle.
+Your fundamental tendency is largely genetic, but your appearance shifts with diet and exercise.
+An endomorph can become very lean with dedicated training.
+An ectomorph can build substantial muscle.
+However, baseline metabolic tendencies persist—you might always find it easier to stay lean or easier to build strength, respectively.

 Get Weekly Style Tips